-FEMA issued a comprehensive FEMA Hurricane Sandy After-Action Report for future crisis management teams in general.
-It is nearly 50 single-spaced pages and lists many of its own strengths in managing the recovery process.
+FEMA issued a comprehensive FEMA Hurricane Sandy After-Action Report for future crisis management teams.
+It is nearly 50 single-spaced pages and lists many of its strengths in managing the recovery process.
 It also identifies areas in which it found that FEMA needs improvement.

 Other organizations have also taken a look back at what worked and what did not work so well, specifically concerning small and medium-sized businesses.
 They have offered advice of what businesses can learn from Hurricane Sandy for establishing their own crisis management procedures in preparation for future disasters.

 Hurricane Sandy left many small businesses struggling to survive.
 The U.S. Chamber Foundation’s Business Civic Leadership Center estimated that between 60,000 and 100,000 businesses on the East Coast were negatively impacted in some way by the hurricane.

 Approximately 30 percent of the negatively impacted businesses were expected to fail within the upcoming months.
 It was estimated that there would be at least $20 billion in business losses, which did not include expected claims for flood damage.

 Five months after the hurricane hit, the Small Commercial Insurance section of The Hartford surveyed more than 450 small business owners about their experiences and losses caused by Sandy.
 The responses revealed that: